Skip to Main Content Skip to Footer Toggle Navigation Menu

 • A valid passport at the time of re-entering the United States – Renew your passport through your consulate or embassy if needed (U.S. law requires passports from many countries to be renewed 6 months before the expiration date).

 • A valid U.S. visa at the time of re-entering the United States.
-If you are returning from Canada or Mexico, you are allowed to reenter the United States with an expired visa unless you meet any one of the following criteria, 8 CFR 214.1(b)(3) mandates that you cannot automatically revalidate your visa:
+If you are returning from Canada or Mexico, you are allowed to reenter the United States with an expired visa and valid passport unless you meet any one of the following criteria, 8 CFR 214.1(b)(3) mandates that you cannot automatically revalidate your visa:

 • You applied for a new visa, and DoS has not issued it.